Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 Get the value of the front of the queue without removing it<br>
 note:
 the remove() method throws an exception, while the poll() method returns null

+<h2>HashMap</h2>
+HashMap in Java is an integral part of the collections framework.
+It is located in the java.util package.
+It implements the Java Map interface in its most basic form.
+It saves the data as a key-value mapping, where each key corresponds to exactly one data type value.
+Here is a tutorial blog on how to use HashMap in Java.<br>

+Hashing is a technique that gives you a convenient way to store and search for elements in large datasets.

+<h2>Advantages of HashMap</h2>

+Fast retrieval: HashMap provides constant-time access to elements.
+This means the time to retrieve or insert elements remains constant, even as the size of the HashMap increases.<br>
+Efficient storage: HashMap uses a hashing function to map keys to indices in an underlying array, allowing a fast lookup of values based on keys.
+The hashing function distributes the entries across different buckets, ensuring efficient data storage and retrieval.<br>
+Flexibility: HashMap allows for storing null keys and values, offering flexibility in handling data.
+Additionally, HashMap can store key-value pairs of any data type.
+This provides versatility in its usage.<br>
+Easy to use: HashMap has a straightforward and user-friendly interface.
+This makes it easy to understand and implement in Java.

+<h2>Disadvantages of HashMap</h2>
+Unordered: HashMaps do not preserve the order of elements.<br>
+Not thread-safe: HashMaps are not inherently thread-safe.<br>
+Performance degradation: In certain situations, the performance of HashMap can degrade.<br>
+Complexity: The concept of hashing, collision resolution, and understanding the intricacies of the equals and hashCode methods can be challenging and complex.<br>
+Higher memory usage: HashMaps use an underlying array to store key-value pairs, which can result in higher memory usage than other data structures like arrays or lists.<br>

+<h2>Collision resolution techniques</h2>

+1. Separate Chaining (Open Hashing)<br>
+In separate chaining (also known as open hashing), each slot in the hash table holds a reference to a linked list (or another data structure like a binary search tree) that contains all the elements that hash to the same index.
+When a collision occurs, the new element is simply added to the linked list at that index.<br>

+2. Open Addressing (Closed Hashing)<br>
+In open addressing (also known as closed hashing), all elements are stored directly in the hash table.
+When a collision occurs, open addressing searches for another open slot within the hash table according to a specific probing sequence.<br>

+<h2>Probing Techniques:</h2>
+• Linear Probing: Check the next slot in a sequential manner.
+If it's occupied, continue to the next slot until an open slot is found<br>
+• Quadratic Probing: Use a quadratic function to find the next slot (e.g., (index + i*2) % tableSize).<br>
+• Double Hashing: Use a second hash function to determine the step size for probing<br>

+<h2>Advantages</h2>:
+• No additional memory is needed for pointers or linked lists.<br>
+• Generally faster access times for cache-friendly access patters.

+<h2>Disadvantages</h2>
+• Performance degrades as the hash table becomes full, leading to clustering (where nearby slots become occupied).<br>
+• Deletion can be complex because simply removing an element can disrupt the probing sequence.

+<h2>A. Linear Probing</h2>
+In linear probing, if a slot is occupied, the hash table checks the next slot in a linear sequence until an empty slot is found.

+<h2>B. Quadratic Probing</h2>
+In quadratic probing, if a slot is occupied, the hash table probes the next slot using a quadratic function<br>
+Formula: hash(x, i) = (hash(x) + i^2) % table_size, where i is the probe number.

+<h2>C. Double Hashing</h2>
+In double hashing, a second hash function is used to determine the step size for probing <br>
+Formula: hash(x, i) = (hash1(x) + i * hash2(x)) % table _size, where hash1(x) is the primary hash function and hash2(x) is the secondary hash function.